 - Use condoms correctly every time you have sex.

 - Limit your number of sex partners, and don’t go back and forth between partners.

 - Practice sexual abstinence, or limit sexual contact to one uninfected partner.

-Any genital symptoms such as discharge or burning during urination or an unusual sore or rash should be a signal to stop having sex and to consult a doctor immediately.
-If you are told you have chlamydia or any other sexually transmitted disease and receive treatment, you should notify all of your recent sex partners so that they can see a doctor and be treated.
+Any genital symptoms, like a discharge or burning during urination or an unusual sore or rash, should be a signal to stop having sex and to see a doctor right away.
+If you’re diagnosed with and treated for chlamydia or any other sexually transmitted disease, tell all your recent sex partners so they can see a doctor and be treated.

-Because chlamydia often occurs without symptoms, people who are infected may unknowingly infect their sex partners.
-Many doctors recommend that all persons who have more than one sex partner should be tested for chlamydia regularly, even in the absence of symptoms.
+Because chlamydia often has no symptoms, infected people may unknowingly spread it to their sex partners.
+Many doctors recommend that all people who have more than one sex partner should be tested for chlamydia regularly, even if there are no symptoms.